eed3si9n/eed3si9n.com/original/sbt-1.5.1.md

 In February 2021, JFrog announced that they will be sunsetting Bintray service.
 Since then, JFrog has been proactive in communicating with us, scheduling meetings, granting us [open source sponsorship](https://jfrog.com/open-source/), and providing the migration toolkit.

-There's now a cloud-hosted Artifactory instance licensed to **Scala Center**.
+There's now a cloud-hosted Artifactory instance licensed to **Scala Center**, and fully sponsored by **JFrog**.
 Let's call this "Artsy" in this post instead of _the Artifactory instance_.
 With the release of sbt 1.5.1, I think we can say that the migration is done.

 #### read side

-- As of April 18th, I have migrated all sbt plugins and sbt 0.13 artifacts to Artsy, and Lightbend IT team has redirected https://repo.scala-sbt.org/scalasbt/ to point to Artsy as well, so **existing build should continue to work without making any changes** today and after May 1st.
+- As of April 18th, I have migrated all sbt plugins and sbt 0.13 artifacts to Artsy, and Lightbend IT team has redirected https://repo.scala-sbt.org/scalasbt/ to point to Artsy as well, so **existing builds should continue to work without making any changes** today and after May 1st.
 Please check for [an issue](https://github.com/sbt/sbt/issues), and report it if this is not the case.

 #### write side